Infection prevention and control for COVID-19: Interim guidance for acute healthcare settings

 Guidance for other procedures that require the use of an N95 or equivalent respirator should be followed.
 This guidance may vary among provinces and territories.

 AGMPs are ideally performed in AIIRs if these are available.
-As these rooms are very limited, and there has not been well-documented transmission by AGMPs when providers were in appropriate PPE, placement in AIIRs may not be required.
-If it is anticipated that a patient may require an AGMP, the patient should be placed in a private room with the door closed.
+If it is anticipated that a patient may require an AGMP, the patient should at minimum be placed in a private room with the door closed.

 AGMPs on a patient who is considered potentially infectious with SARS-CoV-2 should only be performed when all HCWs in the room are wearing a fit-tested, seal-checked N95 or equivalent respirator, gloves, a gown and eye protection.